The Hoffman Lenses Initiative

 01

 Put on the glasses.
-Use the extension for one week on your actual social media feeds.
+Use the browser for one week on the sites you actually visit.
 Then decide what you think.

 02